functionless/eventual-website/docs/reference/eventual-client.md

 ### `RuntimeServiceClient`

 The `RuntimeServiceClient` available in `@eventual/core` is an implementation that uses the Eventual runtime clients.
-It is intended to be used when there is direct access to the internals of an Eventual Service - this is true only when inside API, event or activity handler functions.
+It is intended to be used when there is direct access to the internals of an Eventual Service - this is true only when inside API, event or task handler functions.
 This client has the advantaged of being more performant by avoiding the hop over HTTP but requires privileged access to service internals.

-To get an instance of this client, call the global `getServiceClient` from `@eventual/core` when within an API, event or activity handler function.
+To get an instance of this client, call the global `getServiceClient` from `@eventual/core` when within an API, event or task handler function.

 ```ts
 import { getServiceClient } from "@eventual/core";